lhcb/starterkit-lessons/ganga-data.md

 >
 > The location of the `gangadir` can be changed in the configuration file '~/.gangarc'.
 Just search for the `gangadir` attribute and change it to where you like (on the CERN AFS the `work` area is a popular choice).

-To avoid filling up the filespace it is wise to put the large files produced by your job somewhere with lots of storge - the grid.
+To avoid filling up the filespace it is wise to put the large files produced by your job somewhere with lots of storage - the grid.
 You can do so by setting the `outputfiles` attribute:

 ```python
 j.outputfiles = [DiracFile('*.root'), LocalFile('stdout')]